Navjotbians/toxic-comment-classifier/README.md

 ## Dataset and Features
  <!-- Links -->
  [Dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) used in this project is the Jigsaw/Conversation AI dataset provided for the Kaggle Toxic Comment Classification Challenge.
 This dataset contains 159571 Wikipedia comments which have been labeled by human raters for type of toxicity.
+This dataset can also be accessed from [data](https://drive.google.com/drive/folders/1gMJHNxCajYsRzMPjwUuPEM2S5tIp_b3r?usp=sharing) folder, which contains the raw as well as processed data.
 <!-- UL -->
 * Describe dataset
 * Random base line - discuss the class based accuracies